-You can be sure that you will thank me, since this Hammam located meters away from the Alhambra is something out of this world.
-Between the massage sessions and baths you can also at all times serve yourself an exquisite tea that will help you relax both inside and out.
+You can be sure that you will thank me, since this hammam located meters away from the Alhambra is something out of this world.
+Between the massages and baths, you will also be served a delicious tea that will help you relax both inside and out.

 - Hours: The evening hours of these relaxing sessions are not available every day, only on Fridays and Saturdays from 11:30 pm to 1:15 am.

 - Address: Calle Sta.
 Ana, 16

 5. Go for tapas in the old town and El Realejo

 Another must of Granada's nightlife is undoubtedly going out for tapas.
 For those who don't know it, going out for tapas in Granada is almost a must.
 You sit in one of the terraces and order a drink, and with it you get a tapa (yes, absolutely free!).

 There are many different areas to enjoy this tradition, and of course, many bars.
 In some you can choose the tapa, in others you can't, but I assure you that if you know where to go there won't be a single one you won't like.

 - La Bella y La Bestia: It is famous for its XXL tapas.
 The place is quite small but cozy.
 I recommend you not to go too late or you won't find a table.